Home > States > Health insurance in Oregon

 Are Marketplace health insurance premiums increasing in Oregon?

-The following average rate changes were approved for 2024 for Oregon’s individual/family market health insurers, amounting to an overall weighted average rate increase of 6.2%:24
+The following average rate changes have been approved for 2025 for Oregon’s individual/family market health insurers, amounting to an overall average proposed rate increase of 8.3%.
+The overall average increase was slightly lower than insurers had initially proposed.1

 |